HTTPArchive/almanac.httparchive.org/src/content/en/2020/privacy.md

 <figcaption>{{ figure_link(caption="Top cookies", sheets_gid="732942035", sql_file="top100_cookies_set_from_header.sql") }}</figcaption>
 </figure>

 As found previously, Google’s tracking domain ‘doubleclick.net’ sets cookies on roughly one fourth of websites on a mobile client and one third of all websites on a desktop client.
 Again, nine out of the ten most popular cookies on desktop client and 7 on mobile are set by a Google domain.
-This is a lower bound for the amount of websites the cookie is set on, since we are only conting cookies set via an HTTP header, a large amount of tracking cookies is set by using third-party scripts.
+This is a lower bound for the amount of websites the cookie is set on, since we are only counting cookies set via an HTTP header, a large amount of tracking cookies is set by using third-party scripts.

 ### Fingerprinting